iotaledger/iota.go/README.md

 ## Getting started

 After you've [downloaded the library](#downloading-the-library), you can connect to an IRI node to send transactions to it and interact with the ledger.
+An extended guide can be found on our [docs site](https://docs.iota.org/docs/iota-go/0.1/introduction/overview), we strongly recommend you to go here for starting off.
+A quick starting tutorial is shown below.

 1. To connect to a local IRI node, do the following: